 - The UK Budget which outlines the tax thresholds that apply to rUK and Welsh Taxpayers (i.e. anyone who is not classed as a Scottish Taxpayer)

 - The UK Budget which outlines the tax rates that apply to rUK Taxpayers (any UK Taxpayer that is not classed as a Scottish or Welsh Taxpayer)

 - The Welsh Budget which outlines the rates of tax payable by Welsh Taxpayers under the Welsh Rates of Income Tax (WRIT)

 A Devolved Income Tax System in the UK?

 Income Tax is not devolved in the United Kingdom.
 It is referred to as a shared responsibility.
-This means that part of the system is reserved so that it remains the same UK-wide and part is devolved.
+This means that part of the system is reserved for Westminster (UK) so that it remains the same UK-wide and part is devolved.